 Dairy products (specifically for calcium) are essential as it takes a lot of calcium to support the teen female.
 A teen female needs 4-5 servings a day (average 200-300 mg calcium per serving, total 1300 mg per day) to keep the bones healthy and prevent the body from leaching calcium from the bones for other important processes.
-Most all teen gymnasts do not get enough calcium, so it’s no wonder there’s a high number of stress fracture injuries that are related to low bone density from inadequate nutrition and/or calcium/vitamin D intake.
+Most teen gymnasts do not get enough calcium, so it’s no wonder there’s a high number of stress fracture injuries that are related to low bone density from inadequate nutrition and/or calcium/vitamin D intake.
 Read more here.

 These are what I call the “fun foods” and they are very important to provide satisfaction.
-They allow the gymnast to get all her nutrients in during the meal, and be satiated by the fun food so that she can eat and move on.
+They allow the gymnast to get all her nutrients in during the meal and be satiated by the fun food so that she can eat and move on.
 It reduces the chance of her making a trip to the pantry after the meal because her body’s cravings have already been satisfied.
 Sure, there are more nutritious options besides cookies and chips, but food is social, cultural, and emotional.

 Food is food, food is fuel.
 The body doesn’t know where food comes from, just that it provides the energy and building blocks it needs.
-Yes, a large part of the diet should be nutrient dense grains, starches, protein, fruits/veggies, fats, dairy/calcium, etc. But, there is still plenty of room for the “fun foods” and it’s so important for your gymnast to know how to enjoy these without feeling like she has to “eat them all” out of fear of never getting them again.
+Yes, a large part of the diet should be nutrient-dense grains, starches, protein, fruits/veggies, fats, dairy/calcium, etc. But there is still plenty of room for the “fun foods” and it’s so important for your gymnast to know how to enjoy these without feeling like she has to “eat them all” out of fear of never getting them again.

 Keeping these fun foods in the house is essential to repairing her relationship with food.
-Also, keeping in mind that calling these foods junk/bad foods connotes morality, which creates guilt and shame.
+Also, keep in mind that calling these foods junk/bad foods connotes morality, which creates guilt and shame.
 Then comes the “what the heck” mindset.
 You might be asking yourself what does that mean?
 This mindset is one where when your athlete has eaten “too many” fun foods, she instantly is filled with guilt/shame.
 Now she feels like she dropped the ball, so might as well finish the rest.
 Cycling in and out of this mindset is much unhealthier than eating a few cookies and will lead to more health issues in the future.
-The goal is to have these foods in your house and be able to have them when you want, guilt free, as well as walk past them when you are not in the mood.
+The goal is to have these foods in your house and be able to have them when you want, guilt-free, as well as walk past them when you are not in the mood.

-When you have a picky eater, using forcing/coercing and the “one bite” rule is actually not super effective.
+When you have a picky eater, using forcing/coercing and the “one bite” rule is not super effective.
 It is super counterintuitive as many of you I’m sure grew up with parents who enforced these tactics.
 However, most kids when forced to do something they do not want to do, rebel in the complete opposite direction.